QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Push the carbon tube into the lid and secure it with M3 x 6mm Grub Screw.
 * Plug the cable into the anemometer.
 * Put the cable down the inside of the carbon tube and attach the anemometer With the North arrow facing forwards with respect to the quadcopter.
-* Attach the anemometer case to the carbon tube with **M4 and M6** nuts and bolts and the GNSS antenna cable slot facing forwards with respect to the quadcopter.
+* Attach the anemometer case to the carbon tube with M4 and M6 nuts and M4 x 20mm and M6 x 20mm bolts and the GNSS antenna cable slot facing forwards with respect to the quadcopter.
 * Cut the cable approx 15cm past the lid.
 * Strip the black outside insulator of the cable back 15cm (This leaves the cable more flexible).
-* Solder Molex KK Terminal Contact to the Brown/Burgundy, Light Green and Grey wires.
+* Crimp or solder Molex KK Terminal Contact to the Brown/Burgundy, Light Green and Grey wires.
-* Solder one Molex KK Terminal Contact to the Red and Black wires together.
+* Crimp or solder one Molex KK Terminal Contact to the Red and Black wires together.
 * Place the terminal contacts from the anemometer in the correct position of a Molex KK 4 x 1 Connector Housing (Power(Brown/Burgundy), Ground(Black and Red), RX(Grey) TX(Light Green)).

 ${\color{red}PHOTO}$